 - Fill a bowl with hot water halfway.

 - Place a towel over your head.

 - Inhale the steam coming out if this water to relieve congestion and runny nose.

 11. Sage for Runny Nose

-This is one of the most effective herbal remedies for runny nose and related infections too.
+This is one of the most effective herbal remedies for a runny nose and related infections too.
 Sage has come to be known as a good herb for many medical conditions due to its anti-bacterial and anti-inflammatory properties.
 Sage oil contains thujone which can combat bacterial infections.
 Its phenolic and rosmarinic acids are antioxidant and anti-inflammatory.
 You can have dried sage herb, say about 1 tsp, with honey to relieve your runny nose symptoms.
 In fact, you can keep it prepared beforehand if you have kids prone to cold.
-For this you will need to place fresh (or dried) sage leaves in a jar and top it with honey.
+For this, you will need to place fresh (or dried) sage leaves in a jar and top it with honey.
 Let it sit for 4-6 weeks and your delicious sage remedy is ready for kids.
 You can also make sage tea.

 - Dried Sage leaves- 1 tsp

 - Have this tea once a day to relieve a runny nose.

 If you have got a runny nose due to some allergic reaction like hay fever (allergic rhinitis), stinging nettle can be useful to you.
 It is because this herb is a natural anti-histamine and thus is capable of reducing the amount of histamine in your body which is produced in a response to allergens.